otaviokr/jsnake/README.md

 	- [x] Merge to master

 #### Iteration 07 - Score!
-	- [ ] Create branch score from snake
+	- [x] Create branch score from master
-	- [ ] Whenever the snake eats an apple it gets 1 point
+	- [x] Whenever the snake eats an apple it gets 1 point, and display the score on screen
-	- [ ] Display the current points on the top-left corner of the screen
-	- [ ] EXTRA: Keep hi-score until the program is finished!

 #### Iteration 08 - Let's put an end to this!
 	- [ ] Create branch lose-criteria from master